Buddies (1985 film): History

 The first widely released Hollywood film to deal with the HIV/AIDS pandemic within the United States was Longtime Companion in 1989.
 While news reports about the pandemic began to appear in The New York Times as early as 1981, the fact that many of the initial victims were gay or bisexual men contributed to how Hollywood and society responded.
 The long-standing taboo within Hollywood about depicting homosexuality played a large role in the refusal of the industry to cinematically deal with the pandemic, when it was initially treated as a "gay disease."
-The Celluloid Closet book and documentary film tell the story of that time.
+The book The Celluloid Closet by Vito Russo, and its 1995 documentary film adaptation, tell the story of that time.

 In response to the pandemic, and to Hollywood hypocrisy, Bressan wrote and directed the film Buddies in 1985, and it was shown in a handful of urban, art house movie theaters.

-A 2K restoration was released in 2018 on DVD.
+A 2K restoration was done by The Bressan Project and home video distributor Vinegar Syndrome in 2018 and was released on DVD and digital.
 Screenings were held at San Francisco's Castro Theater (where it had premiered in 1985) on June 21, 2018, and at New York's Quad Cinema starting June 22, 2018.